nghphngan115/Data-Analysis-Market-Basket-Analysis/README.md

 # Data-Analysis-Market-Basket-Analysis
 ## Project Overview
-Using the market basket analysis technique to analyze customer purchasing behavior to enhance the online shopping experience and increase sales
+This project leverages Market Basket Analysis (MBA) to enhance the online shopping experience and boost sales.
+By examining transaction data, the goal is to uncover patterns in customer purchases, enabling personalized recommendations and targeted promotions.
+Insights gained will improve product placements and develop effective cross-selling strategies, ultimately increasing sales and customer satisfaction.